aoriens/news-service/curl_scripts/README.md

 # Usage

-Normally, scripts does not require parameters.
-The following command sends `GET
+Normally, scripts does not require parameters, although some of them may do it.
+The following command sends `GET <DOMAIN>/news`:
-<DOMAIN>/news`:

     ./get_news

-Scripts support an optional query parameter.
+Some scripts may support an optional query parameter.
 Note that it is appended to the URL as is, without escaping.
-The leading '?' is required.
+The leading '?' is also required.
 The following command sends `GET <DOMAIN>/news?offset=10&limit=20`:

     ./get_news "?offset=10&limit=20"

+Some methods require user authentication.
+You may specify the user authentication token via `TOKEN` variable:

+    TOKEN=1, ./get_authors

 The default domain is `localhost:3000`, but you may override it via `DOMAIN`
 variable: